ph1losof/ecolog.nvim/README.md

           mask_char = "█"  -- Use blocks
        }
    }
+   -- or
+   shelter = {
+       configuration = {
+          highlight_group = "NonText"  -- Use a different highlight group for masked values }
+   }
    ```

+   The `highlight_group` option allows you to customize the highlight group used for masked values.
+By default, it uses the `Comment` highlight group.
+You can use any valid Neovim highlight group name.

 3. **Temporary Viewing**: Use `:EcologShelterToggle disable` temporarily when you need to view values, then re-enable with `:EcologShelterToggle enable`